What is the Future Simple tense?

 |

-Here, we prepared a few Future Simple sentences that you can hear every day in conversations about work, travel, plans, money, music, or else:
+For you to get this tense better, we prepared a few Future Simple sentences that you can hear every day in conversations about work, travel, plans, money, music, or else:

-How to use the Future Simple tense?
+How to use the Simple Future tense?

 Simple Future form is clear to learn, but it has a few moments to review.
 We will make everything easy by looking at questions and negative sentences and will vs. be going to.

-Negative form
+Negative sentences

 For negative sentences, you just add a function word not after will.
 Here’s the formula: